Economy

 Share

-The incorporation of the informal sector and digital services into the GDP calculation has provided a more accurate representation of Nigeria’s economic .
-The informal sector, encompassing a vast array of -scale businesses and services, has long a cornerstone of Nigeria’s economy, contributing significantly to employment and economic output.
+The incorporation of the informal sector and digital services into the GDP calculation has provided a more accurate representation of Nigeria’s economic activities.
+The informal sector, encompassing a vast array of small-scale businesses and services, has long been a cornerstone of Nigeria’s economy, contributing significantly to employment and economic output.
 By recognizing this sector, the NBS has acknowledged its substantial role in the nation’s economic landscape.

 The GDP rebasing has also led to improvements in key economic metrics.
 Notably, Nigeria’s debt-to-GDP ratio has decreased from 52% to 40%, aligning it with national and international benchmarks.
-This reduction the ‘s fiscal and may confidence.
-However, economists caution that while the new figures present a more robust economic profile, such as inflation and infrastructure deficits remain pressing concerns.
+This reduction enhances the country’s fiscal health and may bolster investor confidence.
+However, economists caution that while the new figures present a more robust economic profile, challenges such as inflation and infrastructure deficits remain pressing concerns.

-The rebasing exercise is part of a broader effort by Nigerian policymakers to modernize economic data and analysis.
-By adopting more current methodologies and incorporating a wider range of economic activities, the NBS to a clearer picture of the nation’s economic performance.
-This initiative is expected to inform more effective policy decisions and increased foreign investment, particularly in sectors like technology and services.
+The rebasing exercise is part of a broader effort by Nigerian policymakers to modernize economic data collection and analysis.
+By adopting more current methodologies and incorporating a wider range of economic activities, the NBS aims to provide a clearer picture of the nation’s economic performance.
+This initiative is expected to inform more effective policy decisions and attract increased foreign direct investment, particularly in sectors like technology and services.

-In , Nigeria’s recent GDP recalculation has unveiled a more expansive and diversified economy, highlighting the significant contributions of the informal sector and digital services.
-While the updated figures present a more optimistic economic outlook, sustained are necessary to address existing challenges and ensure inclusive growth for all Nigerians.
+In summary, Nigeria’s recent GDP recalculation has unveiled a more expansive and diversified economy, highlighting the significant contributions of the informal sector and digital services.
+While the updated figures present a more optimistic economic outlook, sustained efforts are necessary to address existing challenges and ensure inclusive growth for all Nigerians.

 Share